greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

 // A type is Send if it can be sent to another thread.
 // A type is Sync if it can be shared with another thread aka: &T is Send.
 // They are auto traits.
 To opt out, add a field like std::marker::PhantomData<T>.
-// PhantomData is treated by the compiler as a T. doesn’t exist at runtime. zero-sized use std::marker::PhantomData; struct X {
+// PhantomData is treated as a T. not exist at runtime. zero-sized use std::marker::PhantomData; struct X {
     handle: i32,
     // Since Cell<()> is not Sync.
     _not_sync: PhantomData<Cell<()>>,
 }
 // Raw pointers (*const T and *mut T) are neither Send nor Sync.
-To opt in, impl it urself
+// To opt in, impl it urself

 // Mutex<T> does not have an unlock() method.
-Instead lock() method returns MutexGuard.
+// Instead lock() method returns MutexGuard.
 // MutexGuard behaves like an exclusive reference through the DerefMut trait. use std::sync::Mutex;
 use std::thread;